BY TIM O’KEEFEView on Amazon

 Epicureanism is a philosophy based on the teachings of the ancient Greek thinker Epicurus, and a strong philosophical rival to Stoicism, another prominent ancient Greek philosophy.

-Often caricatured as a rather hedonistic, pleasure-obsessed philosophy, Epicureanism is actually more about living life free from anxiety and bodily pain, and places a strong emphasis on friendship and community in the search for a meaningful, happy human life.
+Often caricatured as a rather hedonistic, pleasure-obsessed philosophy, Epicureanism (as we outline in our brief Epicureanism definition and explainer) is actually more about living life free from anxiety and bodily pain, and places a strong emphasis on friendship and community in the search for a meaningful, happy human life.

 And, as well as a popular ethics, Epicureanism also offers a rich epistemology and metaphysics.
 Epicurus rejected the existence of an immaterial soul, or of anything non-physical, and said that the gods have no influence on our lives.
 This led to a rather unsentimental attitude towards mortality — Epicurus believed fearing death was highly irrational — which we discuss further in our explainer on why Epicurus said death is ‘nothing to us’.

 Only fragments of Epicurus’s own writings survive (they’re collectively presented in The Art of Happiness, listed below).
 Among these fragments are Epicurus’s 40 Principal Doctrines (we present and discuss these 40 short Epicurean aphorisms here), which we know of only because they are quoted in full in Diogenes Laertius’s celebrated third-century survey of ancient Greek thinkers, Lives of the Eminent Philosophers.

 While Epicurus’s 40 Principal Doctrines and other fragments do offer concise summaries of Epicurean thinking, the bulk of what we know about Epicurean philosophy comes largely through the work of Epicurus’s contemporaries, followers, and critics from the ancient Greco-Roman period.